-1 This assumes that levels of physical disturbance by waves/currents is within the tolerance limits of the seagrass under consideration
+1 This assumes that levels of physical disturbance by waves/currents is within the tolerance limits of the seagrass under consideration.

-- Characterise spatial and temporal patterns in the vertical (depth, accuracy measured in tens of centimetres) distribution of seagrass meadows at the Port and at control areas; - Determine whether broad-scale spatial and/or temporal patterns in seagrass extent are consistent among the Port and control areas; and - On the basis of the above, identify possible broad-scale operational impacts of port activities on the distribution and extent of seagrass meadows.
+- Determine whether broad-scale spatial and/or temporal patterns in seagrass extent are consistent among the Port and control areas; and - On the basis of the above, identify possible broad-scale operational impacts of port activities on the distribution and extent of seagrass meadows.